 #3: Move the Mattress Set Like a Pro

 Once the mattress and box springs are ready to go, the easy part is over.
 Mattresses are heavy, and they’re also floppy.
 That’s a bad combination.
 A king-size model is about 76 inches by 80 inches, although manufacturers do vary slightly.
-So you’ll probably need a helper.
+So you’ll probably need a helper to moving a king size bed.

 Quick Tips to Make the Job Easier